-The aims of the team (created in 2008), composed of clinicians and basic scientists, are to better understand the hepatic complications associated with obesity (non-alcoholic fatty liver disease: NAFLD) and with chronic alcohol consumption (alcoholic liver disease, ALD).
-These chronic liver diseases range from steatosis to steatohepatitis (non-alcoholic or alcoholic steatohepatitis, NASH and ASH), fibrosis, cirrhosis and finally hepatocellular carcinoma.
-NAFLD and ALD are the main causes of cirrhosis and increase the risk of liver-related death with limited therapeutic options available.
-It is urgent to better diagnose and treat these chronic liver diseases.
+The aims of the present team (created in 2008), composed of clinicians and basic scientists, are to better understand the hepatic complications associated with obesity (metabolic dysfunction-associated steatotic liver disease: MASLD) and with chronic alcohol consumption (alcohol related liver disease, ALD).
+These chronic liver diseases range from steatosis to steatohepatitis (metabolic dysfunction and alcohol related steatohepatitis, MASH and ASH), fibrosis, cirrhosis and finally hepatocellular carcinoma.
+MASLD and ALD are the main causes of cirrhosis and increase the risk of liver-related death with limited therapeutic options available.
+It is urgent to better diagnosis and treat these chronic liver diseases.
+Our translational researches mainly focus on 1) the identification of new markers/actors of the progression of these chronic liver diseases (MASLD/ALD).
+We take advantage of our cohorts of obese and alcoholic patients; 2) the study of potential players in the progression of MASLD and ALD including the cell matrix interaction- (CD44), non-receptor tyrosine kinase- and innate lymphoid cell- dependent pathways as well as metabolic pathways regulating immune functions; 3) the impact of targeting these pathways is investigated by preclinical approaches.
+Over the past few years, the team have made significant contributions to provide new insights into the understanding of these chronic liver diseases in order to propose a better diagnostic and new therapeutic targets.

 Our translational research mainly focuses on:

-1. the identification of new markers/actors of the progression of these chronic liver diseases (NAFLD/ALD).
+- the identification of new markers/actors of the progression of these chronic liver diseases (MASLD/ALD).
 We draw on our cohorts of obese and alcoholic patients;

-2. the study of potential players in the progression of NAFLD and ALD including pathways dependent on the cell-matrix interaction (CD44), non-receptor tyrosine kinases and innate lymphoid cells pathways as well as metabolic pathways regulating immune functions;
+- the study of potential players in the progression of MASLD and ALD including pathways dependent on the cell-matrix interaction (CD44), non-receptor tyrosine kinases and innate lymphoid cells pathways as well as metabolic pathways regulating immune functions;

 Projects